 Trails are open to the public.
 Watch for bikers and yield to horses.

 We’ll be offering a full post-race BBQ with bratwurst and vegan burgers, and soup from Boulder Organic (both gluten free and vegan options).
-Also look for Mary’s Mountain Cookies, Great Harvest cinnamon buns, New Belgium beer, and Juice Performer.
+Also look for Mary’s Mountain Cookies, Great Harvest cinnamon buns, and New Belgium beer.
 If you want a beer after your run, please remember to bring your id.

 The BBQ is free to all participants.
-If you did not purchase extra tickets with your registration, additional meals can be purchased at the BBQ for family and friends for a $10 donation to our race beneficiaries Athlete’s in Tandem and Beyond Rescue.
+If you did not purchase extra tickets with your registration, additional meals can be purchased at the BBQ for family and friends for a $10 donation to our race beneficiaries Athlete’s in Tandem.

 Thank you as always to our fabulous race sponsors in helping us make this event possible: